Camping (video games): Camping in first-person shooters

 Camping often provides a clear field of view over a choke point or position of tactical interest whilst retaining cover for the camper.
 This tactic allows one player to easily pick off any opponent that comes into sight before the opponent is aware of their presence in the area.
 It differs from holding a strategic position by its requisite static nature and intensive cover.
 More experienced players are sometimes "semi-mobile campers/snipers" that leave boobytraps and relocate after gaining a few kills to prevent retaliation.

 It often proves frustrating, particularly to newer players, as it rewards those who invest a considerable amount of time in the game (which allows them to know the layout of the maps and the best defensive positions), as well as those with accurate aim, whilst surprising the victim player and potentially killing them without having a potential chance to react to such attacks.

 In most deathmatch-type games that have both a time limit and a kill limit, camping can be used to take advantage of the time limit rather than the kill limit.
 Capture the Flag and its variants provide an incentive to invade enemy territory, regardless of the risk, since scoring flags is more important than scoring by killing the opposing team's players; conversely, this mode also encourages players to camp their own vulnerable flag to defend against the anticipated stream of attackers.
 However, even in such games, some players may choose to camp to give covering fire for other team members attempting to grab the flag and run back with it.

 It is most common in first-person shooters when a player hides in a single location which serves as a tactical advantage over the opposing player(s) for long periods of time.
 The position chosen is normally secluded from casual view and may be partially secured at least on one side by any object.
 The location is then used to create an ambush.
 The period of time a camping player spends in the specific location may vary as the player reacts to game conditions.
 Some games will discourage camping by nagging players who remain stationary for a time to move on, or applying harsher penalties to alleged campers such as small amounts of periodic damage (which, if ignored, will eventually kill the player and force them to respawn elsewhere).

 In some games such as Blacklight: Retribution, players are given a way to combat camping.
-All players in Blacklight: Retribution have what is known as a 'Hyper-Reality Visor' (HRV) which enables them to see, among other things, players through walls.
+All players have what is known as a 'Hyper-Reality Visor' (HRV) which enables them to see, among other things, players through walls.
 Usage of the HRV is limited and players cannot use their weapons when it is engaged.
 This feature allows players to know where possible campers are and allows for faster gameplay.
 The HRV can be combated by certain equippable items however, such as a mine that disables the highlighting in the HRV.